amlzq/AndroidInfo/README.md

-# AndroidMonitor
+# AndroidInfo

-An assistant for developers to visualize the details of Android.
+An assistant for developers to visualize the info of Android.